olegoid/RubyStack/README.md

 ## RubyStack

-Helper library intendent to help C# developers to effectively communicate with `irb` using DTOs.
+Library intendent to help C# developers to effectively communicate with `irb` using DTOs.

 ## Get started